 On top of video editing, or shall I say learning how to familiarize Power Director, was to figure out proper sequence and timing, selection of music and musical scoring, as well as integrating external videos and narratives.

-Video editing is indeed an exciting, yet very time consuming type of work.
-No wonder when I realized I lost my raw edits due to PC crash, I can only sigh as I patiently started from zero.
+Video editing is indeed exciting, yet a very time-consuming type of work.
+No wonder when I realized I lost my raw edits due to a PC crash, I can only sigh as I patiently started back to zero.
 Good thing is that the video is there at my disposal and I didn’t have to direct certain angles, tell cast of characters which lines of script to say, what costume to wear or which camera angles to shoot.
 Karen Buscagan is indeed a talented girl and I am glad I was of help to further manifest that skill through the video output.

 The deadline was moved so we had a bit more time to revise the storyboard and use narrations more extensively, making the whole film much easier to understand.
 Regardless of this piece wins or not, the message should be clear.